alazaroc/blog-web-code/_posts/2023-05-05-how-to-deploy-serverless-website-with-terraform.md

 - **Requirement**:
   - Required a custom domain
 - **Advantages**:
-  - custom domain name using AWS managed certificates
+  - custom domain name using AWS-managed certificates
   - private s3 bucket (aligned with the security best practices)
-  - includes cache for static files
+  - includes a cache for static files
 - **Disadvantages**:
   - more complex to implement

 > To be able to run this example you need your own domain (example.com) and you have to register it in Route53 service.
 If you don't have it you can buy a new domain in the Route53 server but it will cost you about 10 dollars per year.
 {: .prompt-warning }

-These are the changes that you have to do in the previous "main.tf" file:
+These are the changes that you have to make in the previous "main.tf" file:

 - Update in your CloudFront Distribution resource `aws_cloudfront_distribution` the following, (where `${var.domain_name_simple}` is for example `example.com`):